 Week-by-week guide to pregnancy

 Welcome to week 22 of your pregnancy.
-This is a good week to love your bump.
-Talk to it.
-Sing to it.
-Caress it with moisturiser and you might even feel a little flutter in response.
-It's all part of bonding with your unborn baby who, as you can probably tell, is getting bigger and bigger by the day…
+This is a good week to talk to your bump, sing to it, caress it with moisturiser and you might even feel a little flutter in response.
+It's all part of bonding with your unborn baby who, as you can probably tell, is getting bigger by the day.

 What's happening in my body?

 You may start noticing stretch marks appearing on your skin.
 Stretch marks are common in pregnancy, they look like lines or streaks on your skin.
 They usually appear on your tummy, upper thighs or breasts.
 Stretch marks are harmless and usually fade after the birth.
 Read more about what causes stretch marks on the NHS website.

 Piles in pregnancy